 We expect our golf betting tips to produce an annual average ROI of about 30%.
-However, there can be variations from 15% to 50% depending on the year.
-We show you our 2021 performance to date on this page, tournament by tournament, starting from the Genesis Open in February 2021.
-In general, we focus on the main USPGA and European tournaments.
-As you can see, 2021 has been a great year for us already, with 13 winners up to the British Open and an incredible ROI exceeding 100%.
+However, there can be variations from 15% to 100% depending on the year.
+We show you our 2023 performance to date on this page.
+We focus on the main USPGA and European tournaments.
+As you can see, 2023 has been an exceptional year for us already, with 13 winners up to the British Open and an incredible ROI exceeding 100%.
 Each week we issue around 10-20 picks across 2 tournaments (US & Europe), mostly advising each way betting.
 On average, we have had a winner almost every 2 weeks and around 3 places per week.

 Types of Betting markets

 Win betting is the most obvious.
-It can result in big wins, as half of the tournaments are not won by the normal favourites.
+You can win significantly by betting on underdogs as half of the tournaments are won by outsiders..
 However, we advise combining a win with a place betting, with so many players now competing for the win.
 This is each-way betting.

-Places (Each-Way Betting) can differ by bookies, ranging from 4 to 10 places.
-This depends on the bookie as well as on the tournament.
+Places (Each-Way Betting) can differ by /sportsbooks/bookies, ranging from 4 to 10 places.
+This depends on the bookie and on the tournament.
 Typically, bigger tournaments offer more places.
-A place bet normally offers a quarter of the odds and sometimes these are diluted by ties.
+A place bet usually offers a quarter of the odds, which bookies dilute if there are ties..
 For example, if there are 5 places available and 3 players tie fifth, your winnings would be that player’s odds divided by 4 (for the place) divided by 3 for the tie.
 You would also receive one-third of your bet stake back because 3 players tied.
 You can find each way betting on many European origin sports books such as Bet365 and Betfred, although the American books rarely carry it.
 In such cases, you divide your bet between a win and a place (Top 5 short odds/favorites or top 10-20 for outsiders).

 The most specialised markets are in play and First Round Leader(FRL).
 FRL lends itself even more to bigger prices than win markets.
 Accordingly, it can produce the largest winners.
 We advise taking places here as well when available.
 In-play betting can also be lucrative.
 One only needs to see the market over-reaction to a bad shot to see the potential here.
 This is especially so coming down the straight on the last day.
 We will focus more on this specialised market in the future and include a section in our golf betting tips.

 When to bet

 The 2 best times to bet are normally Monday early or late Wednesday.
 An unfancied player can be underpriced by the bookies on Monday making win bets especially attractive..
-This price might come in later during the week as the money is placed on the player.
+This price might come in later during the week as more money is placed on the player.
 Wednesday evening is often the best time to bet on other markets.
 Odds can sometimes drift out (in the bettor’s favour) with the tournaments starting the following day.
 We normally produce our golf betting tips on Monday or Tuesday evening.

 Good luck and remember to keep it fun!

-Our philosophy on golf betting has largely been informed by Bryan Nicholson, who has a long track record since his operator analyst days with Unibet in insightful golf betting.
+We has largely informed our philosophy on golf betting with Bryan Nicholson, who has a long track record in golf betting since his operator analyst days with Unibet..
 You can read more about Bryan in one of his articles here, and indeed consider buying one of his books should you wish to become more of an expert.
 Links are in the attached article.
 In addition, we use other profitable tipsters with a proven track record, as well as our own knowledge to refine the picks.